FusionCache/docs/docs/objects.md

 The response to the `STORE` query is a `STORE_RSP` which contains the OID for the `Person` and `Address` objects.

-Fusion manages the relationship between the `Person` and `Address` OIDs.
-This means when you retrieve the `Person` object using its OID, the `Address` can also be returned.
+Fusion manages the relationship between the `Person` and `Address` OIDs, recording this `Person` OID has a link to that `Address` OID.

+This means when you retrieve the `Person` object, the `Address` can also be returned.

-Query:
+Retrieve the `Person` object using the OID:
 ```json
 {
   "GET":